 vanaṁ tu sāttviko vāso grāmo rājasa ucyate

 tāmasaṁ dyuta-sadanaṁ man-niketaṁ tu nirguṇam

 The forest is a sāttvika residence,It got me thinking in the following way: The existing visible Vrindavan appears to be deeply entrenched in the modes of passion and ignorance.
-This verse says that the urban setting, the living with many people around, in society, that is the basic element in the rājasa life setting.
-In the world today, there is a great urbanization going on, especially in India, and Vrindavan is caught right in the middle of it.
+This verse says that the urban setting, living in society with many people around, is the basic element of the rājasa environment.
+In today's world, urbanization is increasing at a tremendous pace, especially in India, and Vrindavan is caught right in the middle of it.
 It lies directly in the path of fire, between Delhi and Agra.

 that related to a village is said to be rājasika;